25 Ways You're Damaging Your Health and Don't Even Know It

 Binging your favorite shows on Netflix right before bed can have a serious impact on your health, according to Dr. Franklin.
 "Besides taking time away from your sleep schedule, this can also lead to chronic insomnia," she points out.

-The Remedy Rx: Turn off your television or tablet and give yourself an ample amount of time to unwind before bedtime.
+The Rx: Turn off your television or tablet and give yourself an ample amount of time to unwind before bedtime.

 Not Eating Enough Fiber